STEPS IN PERFORMING RESEARCH

 Capture web pages and full text articles; organize and annotate records; search records; insert references and create Bibliographies (citations) in research reports.

-Begin your research by exploring important terminology, uncovering key facts and trends, and reviewing encyclopedia and handbook entries using our Background Information tools.
+Begin your research by exploring important terminology, uncovering key facts and trends, and reviewing encyclopedia and handbook entries using our Facts/Definitions tools.

 If you are looking for the latest news on a popular topic use our News Resources page.